Reservoir kernels and Volterra series: Acknowledgment

 \section{Acknowledgment}

 We thank Christa Cuchiero, Christopher Salvi, and Josef Teichmann for interesting exchanges that inspired some of the results in this paper.
-JPO acknowledges partial financial support coming from the Swiss National Science Foundation (grant number 200021\_175801/1).
+JPO acknowledges partial financial support from the Swiss National Science Foundation (grant number 200021\_175801/1) and from the School of Physical and Mathematical Sciences of the Nanyang Technological University.

 \ifCLASSOPTIONcaptionsoff

 \fi